-The Board of Directors is composed of the Chairperson of the Board, non-executive directors, Independent non-executive directors, and executive director who is the Chief Executive Officer.
-The directors have extensive business and professional experience applied in the management of the Bank.
+The Board of Directors is composed of the Chairperson of the Board, non-executive directors, Independent non-executive directors, and an executive director who is the Bank's Chief Executive Officer.
+The directors have extensive business and professional experience applied in their oversight role of the Bank's strategy and operations.